Easily Adaptable WordPress Loop Templates

 Footnotes

 • 1 Virtually any WordPress theme file may be used here.
 Keep in mind, however, that the standard loop is designed to operate only once per web page.
-Thus, placing a loop in your footer.php file, for example, will result in errors if a second loop is encountered elsewhere in the document.
+Thus, placing a loop in your footer.php file, for example, will result in errors if a second loop is encountered elsewhere.

 • 2 For best results, I recommend setting the default number of posts displayed to a relatively large number such as 10 or 15.
 Displaying a greater number of posts makes it easier to recognize patterns in the code output that may not otherwise be recognized.